dheeru550/Master-s-Project/README.md

 ARIMA models are essentially ‘backward looking’.
 As such, they are generally poor at predicting turning points, unless the turning point represents a return to a long-run equilibrium.

+I am working on Fast Fourier Transform to check how the dataset would look for forecasting.